St Albans, Victoria: Trains

 St Albans has three train stations, all in PTV ticketing Zone 2 on the Sunbury line.
 These are Ginifer, St Albans and Keilor Plains.

 The line was electrified as far as St Albans until 26 January 2002 when it was extended to Sydenham.
 The Sydenham line was electrified to Sunbury and renamed the Sunbury railway line, opening on 18 November 2012.

 The level crossing at St Albans station was removed in 2016, with the station lowered and the level crossing replaced with a new overpass.

 Buses

-St Albans has numerous bus services that service St Albans itself and neighboring suburbs, most of which start and finish at St Albans railway station.
+St Albans has numerous bus services that service St Albans itself and neighbouring suburbs, most of which start and finish at St Albans railway station.

 Cycling

 Cyclists in St Albans are represented by BrimBUG, the Brimbank Bicycle User Group.

 Flora and fauna

 Great parks are located on the East and West borders of the suburb.
 These areas (particularly in the West) used to have large healthy populations of native reptiles, including Tiger snake, Eastern blue-tongued lizard and Eastern brown snake.
 Unfortunately due to development these species are now rarely seen in the area.

 Due to development of the Cairnlea estate on the southern border of St Albans, native species of frogs have taken advantage and have taken up residence in the new wetlands and lakes.
 The Eastern Banjo Frog, common eastern froglet and even the now endangered growling grass frog have been seen and heard in the new wetlands and around Kororoit Creek.